Seal Rocks, New South Wales: History

 On 2 June 1864, the Rainbow was wrecked on Seal Rocks.

 The Sugarloaf Point Light was installed and lit on 1 December 1875.
 In 1923, the lighthouse converted from kerosene to acetylene gas.
 The lighthouse was electrified in June 1966.
 By 1987, the lighthouse had been automated and no longer required staffed keepers.

 In 1895 the SS Catterthun, heading for China from Sydney, was wrecked on the rocks and 54 (31?) passengers and crew drowned.

+In 1945 the former Dutch submarine HMAS K9 was lost near the lighthouse.
+It was discovered in 1999 and has been designated a heritage site.

 Heritage listings

 Seal Rocks has a number of heritage-listed sites, including: